 D. It’s important that God’s children spend time in His presence for guidance and direction in the new year.

-4. Sanctification is a must
+4. Sanctification is a Must

 A. The people were ordered to put away anything and everything displeasing to God, (Joshua 3:6).

 B. Sin prevents us from becoming victorious Christians.
+It causes us to dwell in our losses.

 C. If you examine your life, confess your sins and turn back to God you will be forgiven, (1 John 1:9)